-That was all about the ingredient Zevia has in it and how safe or harmful they are to you.
+That was all about the ingredients Zevia has in it and how safe or harmful they are to you.

 Now let’s show some concern about the nutrition facts of Zevia.
-There’s too little to discuss it, as Zevia has zero fat, zero carbs, zero protein, and no sodium content.
+There’s too little to discuss, as Zevia has zero fat, zero carbs, zero protein, and no sodium content.
 Thus, overall Zevia doesn’t have any nutritive value.

-The conclusion we derive from looking into the ingredients of Zevia is, Zevia isn’t bad for you.
-As it has very little or no side effects on your body health.
+The conclusion we derive from looking into the ingredients of Zevia is, that Zevia isn’t bad for you.
+As it has very little or no side effects on your body’s health.
 But at the same time, it also does not provide any nutritional value to your body.

 Is Zevia Healthy?